 JENOLAN CAVES, BLUE MOUNTAINS

 Needless to say, we couldn't exclude this classic.
 In Jenolan Caves, 175km west of Sydney, you'll discover some of the most ridiculously beautiful rocks on the planet.
 There are nine caves altogether, filled with limestone formations, pristine underground rivers and secret chambers.
-The only way to visit is by tour — choose the cave that most appeals to you, give yourself a fright on a Legends, Mysteries & Ghosts visit or get an adrenaline hit on an abseiling escapade.
+The only way to visit is by tour — choose the cave that most appeals to you, take it easy with a one hour Imperial Cave Tour or get an adrenaline hit on an abseiling escapade.

 PALONA CAVE, ROYAL NATIONAL PARK

 Made of limestone, Palona Cave stands out in the mostly sandstone Royal National Park as it comes with exotic furnishings like stalagmites and stalactites.
 That also means it's a lovely place to cool off, made even more refreshing by a nearby waterfall (to find it, follow the track another 20m).
 Getting to Palona Cave involves walking or cycling a couple of kilometres along Lady Carrington Drive, from the crossroads with Sir Bertram Stevens Drive.